Looking for support for your finance function? Book a time with an expert.

 Cash accounting creates a straightforward financial narrative:

-1. The bank statement essentially becomes the business narrative
+1. The bank statement, in essence, becomes the business narrative

-3. Expenses matter only when vendors get paid
+3. Expenses matter only when the vendors get paid.

-This approach creates undeniable clarity about one critical metric: available cash.
-At any moment, a business owner knows exactly how much money is accessible.
-However, this clarity comes at the expense of accurately depicting business performance.
+This approach creates absolute clarity on a single, critical metric: available cash.
+At any moment in time, the owner of the business knows precisely how much money is accessible.
+In return for this clarity, the accurate representation of business performance is sacrificed.

 Accrual Accounting: Recognizing Revenue and Expenses

-Accrual accounting captures a more nuanced financial story:
+Accrual accounting reveals the more complex financial story:

-• Expenses are recorded when resources get consumed
+• Expenses are recognized when resources are consumed

 Advantages of Cash Basis Accounting